 What children learn in secondary school

-When your children start secondary school, they start by focussing on nine core subject areas:
+When your children start secondary school, they start by focussing on eight core subject areas:

 - humanities and social sciences